performant-software/Neatline/README.md

 your exhibits.

 #### Create a New Exhibit

   1. Click the "New Exhibit" button.
   2. Enter a title for the exhibit.
 The title will be displayed in large text at the top of the public display page for the exhibit.
   3. As you type, the form will automatically generate a "URL Slug" in the box below.
-The slug is a string of hyphenated text that the webservice will use to form the public URL for the exhibit - below the URL Slug input, the form automatically populates a preview of the final URL for the exhibit.
+The slug is a string of hyphenated text that the webservice will use to form the public URL for the exhibit.
+Below the URL Slug input, the form automatically populates a preview of the final URL for the exhibit.
 If you want to use a custom URL slug that's different from the title text, just manually edit the form field for the slug at any point and it will stop mirroring the title text.
   4. Finally, check the "Public" checkbox if you want the exhibit to be publicly accessible.
 As long as this box is left unchecked, visitors to the public URL for the exhibit will see a "Coming Soon" placeholder.
 You can come back to this page at any point and toggle this option on and off.
   5. Click the "Create" button.
 You'll get redirected to the Browse Exhibits page, where you'll see a listing for the new exhibit.

+#### Edit Exhibit Information

+After creating an exhibit, you may want to go back and change some of the options that you set at the beginning.

+  1. Find the listing for the exhibit that you want to edit and click the "edit details" link below the exhibit title.
+  2. You'll get an edit form that's identical to the one that you used to create the exhibit.
+Edit the Title, URL Slug, or Public options, and click "Save" to commit the changes.

 ### Self-hosted Omeka + Neatline